-If you used All About Reading Level 1, your instructions for this first section are a bit different since you already have cards in the Reading Review Box.
+If you used All About Reading Levels 1-3, your instructions for this first section are a bit different since you already have cards in the Reading Review Box.
 Simply remove all cards from behind the Mastered dividers.
-Put a rubber band around them or place in a labeled baggie and store separately.
+Put a rubber band around them or place them in a labeled baggie and store separately.